bendotcodes/cookies/packages/react-cookie/README.md

 ### `updateCookies()`

-Read back the cookies and trigger changes accordingly.
-Useful is you change cookies server side or with other parties.
+Read back the cookies from the browser and triggers the change listeners.
+This should normally not be necessary because this library detects cookie changes automatically.

 ## `withCookies(Component)`